-8. Apple cider vinegar can aid in weight loss.
+8. It can aid in weight loss.

 10. It can help you detox.

-This vinegar is rich in natural enzymes that can help rid your body of candida — yeasts that are attributed to thrush in humans.
+It is rich in natural enzymes that can help rid your body of candida — yeasts that are attributed to thrush in humans.
 Candida is also blamed for creating symptoms of fatigue, poor memory, sugar cravings, and yeast infections.

-13. Apple cider vinegar can help you reduce heartburn.
+13. It can help you reduce heartburn.

 15. It's an all-natural room freshener.

-Apple cider vinegar with the mother
+ACV with the mother

 Buying the best

-Why is apple cider vinegar good for you?
+Why is it good for you?

-Apple cider vinegar and probiotics
+ACV and probiotics

 Apples also contain pectin, which is an insoluble fiber found in many fruits and other plant species.
 As a fiber, pectin contains the health benefits of other types of fiber and also acts as a prebiotic.
 Prebiotics are non-digestible foods that encourage a healthy gut by supporting the growth of probiotic bacteria.